EarthPol/earthpol.com/docs/Support/Downloads.md

 ## Overview

-EarthPol has always been rooted in storytelling and player-driven history — a world where empires rise and fall, alliances shift, and each version leaves behind its own distinct legacy.
+EarthPol has always been rooted in storytelling and player-driven history.
+It is a world where empires rise and fall, alliances shift, and each version leaves behind its own distinct legacy.
 Now, you can explore these eras firsthand.

 We’ve made our archived server maps available for direct download, giving players the opportunity to experience the world of EarthPol on their own terms.
 Whether you're retracing your footsteps through an old capital, examining the borders of long-gone superpowers, or simply exploring the terrain of past versions, these maps allow you to reconnect with the rich history of the server.